FLEXtime: Filterbank learning to explain time series: Introduction

-\begin{itemize} \item We leverage the time-frequency duality to provide meaningful explanations in the frequency domain for time series data. \item We propose FLEXtime, which instead of masking directly in the frequency domain divides the signals into frequency bands using a filterbank. \item We evaluate FLEXtime across a number of synthetic and real datasets with a range of descriptive metrics.
-Overall, FLEXtime gives a stable good performance, achieving the best average rank on faithfulness and robustness. \end{itemize}
+\begin{itemize} \item[$\bullet$] We propose to reimagine time series explainability as explainability over interpretable parts to learn meaningful saliency maps. \item[$\bullet$] We propose FLEXtime, which leverages our proposed methodology by using a filterbank of bandpass filters to learn explanations in the frequency domain. \item[$\bullet$] We present the baseline FreqMask, inspired by Dynamask \cite{dynamask}, that computes saliency maps directly on the frequency axis. \item[$\bullet$] We evaluate FLEXtime and FreqMask across a number of synthetic and real datasets with a range of descriptive metrics.
+FLEXtime outperforms all baselines, achieving the best average rank on faithfulness, robustness, and smoothness. \end{itemize}